 |Further details outdoors|

-There is access to the huge secure garden around the side of the house.
-At the bottom of the garden there is a large patio area with table and chairs and a large parasol; a gas and a charcoal barbeque are provided for your use.
+Access to the huge secure garden is to the side of the house.
+At the bottom of the garden there is a large patio area with table, chairs and a large parasol; a gas and a charcoal barbeque are provided for your use (gas is provided).
 There is also another table on a hard standing close to the patio doors.
 The rest of the garden is mainly grassed with an exotic border of plants.
 There is a small fish pond with waterfall, which is permanently covered with a heavy gauge mesh.
 Parking is limited in Crantock but Crantock Corner has parking for two cars.
 Parking for more cars is available at the village hall car park which, conveniently, is just 50 metres away from the house.
 There is a small charge (£1 per day per car) for the extra parking and all funds go to the village.

 Come to North Cornwall and enjoy 60 miles of dramatic Atlantic Heritage Coast - cliffs, coves, surf, market towns, farmsteads and enchanting Bodmin Moor.
 Country houses and historic castles including King Arthur's Tintagel - from Bude to Bedruthan there's golf, walking, cycling and events for all the family all year round.